Pulho/sigBits/README.md

 #                       sbPy
-A Steganography program to deecode LSB or MSB on images May be useful on your CTF.
+A Steganography program to decode LSB or MSB on images May be useful on your CTF.
 Feel free to help :)

 ( This program use Python3 )